armbian/documentation/docs/User-Guide_Armbian-Software/Downloaders.md

 ***

 ## qBittorrent remove
-This operation will remove qBittorrent BitTorrent server
+This operation will remove qBittorrent BitTorrent client

 **Command:**
 ~~~